 - Made ground man-made deposits such as embankments and spoil heaps on the natural ground surface.
-Worked ground - areas where the ground has been cut away such as - Worked ground areas where the ground has been cut away such a quarries and road cuttings. - Infilled ground areas where the ground has been cut away then wholly or partially backfilled. - Landscaped ground areas where the surface has been reshaped.
-Disturbed ground areas of ill-defined shallow or near surface mineral - Disturbed ground areas of ill-defined shallow or near surface minera workings where it is impracticable to map made and worked ground separately.
+Worked ground - areas where the ground has been cut away such as - Worked ground areas where the ground has been cut away such as quarries and road cuttings. - Infilled ground areas where the ground has been cut away then wholly or partially backfilled. - Landscaped ground areas where the surface has been reshaped.
+Disturbed ground areas of ill-defined shallow or near surface mineral workings where it is impracticable to map made and worked ground. - workings where it is impracticable to map made and worked ground separately.

-Mass movement (landslip) deposits on BGS geological maps are primarily superficial deposits that have moved down slope under gravity to form landslips.
+Mass movement (landslip) deposits on BGS geological maps are primarily wass movement (landslip) deposits on BLS geological maps are primanly superficial deposits that have moved down slope under gravity to form landslips.
 These affect bedrock, other superficial deposits and artificial ground.
 The dataset also includes foundered strata, where the ground has collapsed due to subsidence.